sami-badawi/tensorzoo/README.md

 ## Status Starter Project for TensorFlow on Scala

 Currently this project is the hello world project but setup in Scala.
-It intalls cleanly on Linux, macOS and Windows.
+It installs cleanly on Linux, macOS and Windows.

 ## Usage